very afraid IV: bafta

 the heart of the BETT show in Olympia this January,populated

 by students from some excllent schools.
-This year's focus will
+This year's focus is "learner

 Trust charity with its flagship project Notschool.net

-after being excluded from school by behaviour or circumstances.
+these young people make after being excluded from school by behaviour

-We saw a 98% re-engagement rate, up from zero.
-If it interests
+or circumstances.
+We have a 98% re-engagement rate, up from zero.